On this day in 2004, Boro’s debut campaign in the UEFA Cup began as the club welcomed Banik Ostrava to the Riverside Stadium.

 It was a two-legged affair, and Boro’s new-look strike force gave us a dominant lead in to take to the home of the Czech champions a fortnight later.

-Jimmy Floyd Hasselbaink broke the deadlock for The Teessiders, with Mark Viduka’s brace made it an assuring victory.
+Jimmy Floyd Hasselbaink broke the deadlock for The Teessiders, and Mark Viduka’s brace made it an assuring win.

 In the return leg, James Morrison would score our first goal on the continent in the competition to secure a 1-1 draw and a handsome aggregate victory.